FriendlyUser/stocks-app/ReadMe.md

 dotnet run app
 ```
 Mainly used to learn how razor works and how to fetch data from various apis.

+## Lessons Learned

+- Blazor Server is just a regular C# server, this allows you to setup api endpoints using standard ASP.NET
+- Google cloud run can pretty much deploy any containized application
+- IexApi (insert after done)

 ## Todolist